-Latham & Watkins recognizes that a strong associate training program contributes to the vitality of the firm.
+Latham & Watkins recognizes that a strong training program contributes to the vitality of the firm.
 We have devoted considerable resources to developing a formal training program that is designed to give lawyers the skills they need to be at the top of their field.

 The Training and Career Enhancement (TACE) Committee, comprised of lawyers located throughout the firm, is responsible for providing comprehensive training opportunities at each stage of an associate's career.
 The TACE Committee provides interactive, hands-on training, as well as an ongoing legal education series that helps ensure our lawyers are kept abreast of the latest substantive legal developments in each of the firm’s practice areas.

 Latham has developed a series of multi-day training academies designed to build associates' skills as lawyers and to enhance their understanding of the firm and the practice of law.
 Summer associates are first introduced to the academies through the Summer Academy, and then, as associates, continue to attend academies through their first year of partnership — First Year Academy, Third Year Academy, Fifth Year Academy and, finally, New Partner Academy.
 In addition to the invaluable training provided, the academies have the added benefit of solidifying our "one-firm" firm culture by enabling associates within a particular class to collectively learn about issues directly relevant to their class.